jasmine2chen/DPO-to-improve-open-LLMs-using-TRL/README.md

-# DOP with Hugging Face TRL
+# Direct Preference Optimization with Hugging Face TRL

 ### Project Overview
 This project demonstrates how to improve open-source LLMs using Direct Preference Optimization (DPO) with Hugging Face's TRL, Transformers, and datasets libraries.